Employment tribunal fees were introduced in July 2013. This note summarises developments since.Jump to full report >>

 Employment tribunal fees were introduced during July 2013 by the Employment Tribunals and the Employment Appeal Tribunal Fees Order 2013 (SI 2013/1893).
 Prior to that, since the creation of the employment tribunal system, claimants were not required to pay fees to bring their claims.
 Claimants must now pay separate fees to issue their claim and have it heard.
 Fee levels differ according to the nature of the claim.
 It is possible for those with limited means to obtain a reduction or waiver of fees provided certain criteria are met.

 Since their introduction, tribunal fees have been the subject of repeated judicial review proceedings both in England and Wales, and in Scotland.
 To date these challenges have been unsuccessful.
-The trade union Unison brought the judicial review in England and Wales, which is due to be heard in the Supreme Court later this year.
+The trade union Unison brought the judicial review in England and Wales, which was heard by the Supreme Court in March 2017.
+Judgment is awaited.

 This note summarises the background to and operation of the fees system, provides a statistical analysis of its impact, discusses the legal challenges to the Fees Order and cites relevant comment.

 Commons Briefing papers SN07081